 Trip cancellation is something all of us loathe to think of.
 But there are so many reasons that might necessitate it, like a death in the family, sudden unwelcome developments at work, or weather issues at the destination.
 Cancellation results in the mental pain of not being able to take the trip as well as a substantial financial loss.

 You would lose all the money you paid in advance for the trip in the event of a cancellation.
 But the trip cancellation insurance can protect you from such a loss—if you cancel for a reason covered by the policy.
 If you’re eligible for benefits, you can receive reimbursement for your pre-paid, nonrefundable expenses.

 What all is covered under trip cancellation insurance for Tonga?

-Standard reasons for cancellation like death, injury, and illness of the traveler, a travelling companion, or someone in the traveler’s family are usually covered in standard trip cancellation policies.
+Standard reasons for cancellation like death, injury, and illness of the traveler, a traveling companion, or someone in the traveler’s family are usually covered in standard trip cancellation policies.
 Other reasons such as natural disasters, terrorist activities, bad weather, and so on might also be covered.
 Check the policy wording before you buy Tonga travel insurance so you can travel with ensured peace of mind.

 Before You Travel to Tonga - Do This

 important points to remember before your Tonga trip: